 Here are five interesting facts about dreams that will leave you amazed.

 There are a few facts about dreams that might serve as indicators to their purpose, or whether they have any purpose at all.
 Opinions vary on this subject.

-If you ever wake up in a cold sweat after a nightmare about an extra-marital relationship of your partner, then you are not alone, says Lauri Quinn Loewenberg, dream expert, author and media personality.
-“The most commonly reported dream is one where your partner is cheating on you” he says.
+If you ever wake up in a cold sweat after a nightmare concerning an extra-marital affair between your partner and someone else, then you are not alone, says Lauri Quinn Loewenberg, a dream expert and author.

 “Stay in the same position you woke up and don’t open your eyes.
 When you move your body, you disconnect from the dream you were seeing” says Loewenberg.